Skip to main content

 You’ll be assigned to a tutor group and have access to online resources, learning content and classes to support your progress.

-You will also share modules with other Masters programmes at key learning points, allowing you to broaden your creative context and build a network of peers as you gain new knowledge and skills.
+Learning is delivered alongside and in collaboration with our other blended Masters programmes, allowing you to broaden your creative context and build a network of peers as you gain new knowledge and skills.
+You will have the opportunity to really interrogate interdisciplinary leadership theories and approaches contextualised in a forward-thinking Conservatoire environment.

 How to Apply

-The closing date for all on-time MA Arts Leadership & Fundraising applications is 30th of May 2025.
-If you submit your application after this date, we cannot guarantee that your application will be reviewed by the interview panel.
-If you do want to submit a late application, you must contact admissions@rcs.ac.uk in the first instance to check we are accepting late applications.
+The closing date for all on-time MA Arts Leadership & Fundraising applications is 30 May 2025.
+If you submit your application after this date, we cannot guarantee that your application will be reviewed by the audition panel.
+If you do want to submit a late application, you must contact admissions@rcs.ac.uk in the first instance to check we are accepting late applications

 Interview